Introduction to Tactical Fitness and Things I Wish I Knew Earlier

 There are several more characteristics to a tactical athlete that you need to consider.
 These things further separate them from other athletic pursuits found in the gym.

 First, tactical athletes do not have seasons.
 There is no offseason where you can let yourself go a bit.
 Law Enforcement officers, for example, are on the job all the time.
 Any incident in the law enforcement world can rapidly escalate to life-threatening in a matter of seconds.
 If that’s your job, then you are always on your game.
+This is the world that most civilians and Martial Marksman find themselves in.

 The Burden of Constant Fitness

 Another factor pointed out by Jeff is that the average tactical athlete is much older than the average professional athlete.
 Military members, law enforcement, and other first responders have careers spanning decades.
 They are much less tolerant of injury or downtime.
+Not being able to work means not getting paid.
+Staying fit and strong without injury as you get older gets more difficult.

 I’ve been relatively lucky in this area.
 I’ve only had a smattering of broken bones and sprained ankles in my life.
 But I’ve got friends who’ve torn their back muscles, shattered spinal bones, had knee surgery, and a variety of other problems.
 These all add up over time, and it makes it that much harder to maintain a fit lifestyle.